Gleyber Torres Player Props: Yankees vs. Blue Jays

-On Friday, Gleyber Torres (.156 batting average in his past 10 games, with a double, a triple, six walks and an RBI) and the New York Yankees face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 7:05 PM ET.
+On Saturday, Gleyber Torres (.094 slugging percentage in past 10 games, with no home runs) and the New York Yankees face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
+First pitch is at 1:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Angels.
+In his previous game he had a hitless showing (0-for-3) against the Blue Jays.

 Gleyber Torres Game Info & Props vs. the Blue Jays